Mortgage Acceleration Calculator

 It works even better if you use a credit card.

 If you put your expenses on a credit card, you get a 30- to 50-day float.
-Then you pay off the credit card with your HELOC, allowing you to use the money to decrease your interest charges before it is needed to pay bills.
+Then, you pay off the credit card with your HELOC, allowing you to use the money to decrease your interest charges before it is needed to pay bills.

-How Long Should the Payment Cycles be with Mortgage Acceleration?
+How Long Should the Payment Cycles Be with Mortgage Acceleration?

-If you use a HELOC, you can pre-pay for 2-4 cycles a year.
+You can pre-pay for 2-4 cycles a year using a HELOC.

 Does Velocity Banking Work?